chridou/nakadion/README.md

 one thread at a time.
 To process batches of events a handler factory has to be implemented which is creates handlers that are executed by the workers.

-Nakadion is almost completely configurable by environment variables.
+Nakadion is almost completely configurable with environment variables.

 ## How to use